Freytes/CS232/assignment_5/Readme.md

    - This is where the Main method resides.

    **DBConnector.java**
+   - This is where the database methods reside (CRUD).
-   - This is where the Main method resides.
+   - This is where the ObservableArrayList is defined.

   **ShoppingCartController.java**